 William F. "Bill" Brockett is a research pilot at NASA’s Armstrong Flight Research Center, Edwards, CA. He was NASA's senior pilot of the modified 747 Shuttle Carrier Aircraft on the final ferry mission that delivered the shuttle Endeavour to Los Angeles in September 2012.
 He is the lead pilot for the NASA's DC-8 Airborne Science Laboratory, and also pilots the Stratospheric Observatory for Infrared Astronomy (SOFIA) Boeing 747SP and the Gulfstream G-III aircraft.
 He previously flew the Beech T-34 Turbo Mentor and Super King Air, the McDonnell Douglas F-18, the Lear 24, and the YO-3A Quiet Star aircraft at Dryden.
 He has amassed more than 16,700 hours of flight time during a more than 45-year flying career.

-Brockett transferred to Dryden in December 1998 from NASA’s Ames Research Center at Moffett Field, Calif., where he had been a NASA pilot for more than 10 years.
+Brockett transferred to Dryden (now Armstrong) in December 1998 from NASA’s Ames Research Center at Moffett Field, CA, where he had been a NASA pilot for more than 10 years.

 Prior to employment with NASA, Brockett was as an airline pilot from 1977 to 1987.
 He flew Boeing 727s for Pan American World Airways and flew the L-382 Hercules and DC-8 for Transamerica Airlines, flying a variety of special projects worldwide, including oil and mining company support in remote areas and serving as a check pilot.